“Before

 within each of us, beyond name, form, and time.

-This "I AM" is not the voice of ego.
-It is the
+This "I AM" is not the voice of the ego.
+It is

-still, silent presence beneath every thought, every role, every mask.
-It is the
+the still, silent presence beneath every thought, every role, every mask.
+It is

-part of us that has never changed—the pure consciousness that sees,
+the part of us that has never changed—the pure consciousness that sees,

 experiences, and simply is.